The Live Virtual Meditation Retreats

 Cost and Financial Policy

-- Day live virtual retreats are $99 for the public and $79 for members
+- Day-Long live virtual retreats are $99 for members / $120 for non-members

-- All live virtual retreats will be recorded and available for viewing for registrants after the class
+All live virtual retreats are recorded and available for viewing by registrants after each class.

 Don’t take our word for it.
 Check-in with people that have already taken a live virtual retreat.